ChugR/Adverb/scripts/adverbl/README.md

 on two hosts in a router network where the routers run _ntp_ to the same time provider produces perfectly acceptable results.

-Adverbl does a decent job merging log files created within a qpid-dispatch self test.
+Scraper does a decent job merging log files created within a qpid-dispatch self test.

 * Wow, that's a lot of data